jwglimois/EscapeGame/README.md

 ## Versioning

 Version 1.0 04/10/2019, in Paris
 We use [Git](https://git-scm.com/) for versioning.
-For the version available, see our last projet on: https://github.com/jwglimois/EscapeGame.
+For the version available, see our last project on: https://github.com/jwglimois/EscapeGame.

 ## Author